Gustavo Ferrareis

-Gustavo Henrique Ferrareis (born 2 January 1996), known as Gustavo Ferrareis or just Ferrareis, is a Brazilian professional footballer who plays as either an attacking midfielder or a forward for Liga MX club Puebla.
+Gustavo Henrique Ferrareis (born 2 January 1996), known as Gustavo Ferrareis or just Ferrareis, is a Brazilian professional footballer who plays as a winger and full-back for Liga MX club Puebla.

 Club career

 Born in Lençóis Paulista, São Paulo, Ferrareis is a youth exponent from Internacional.
 He made his first team – and Série A – debut on 29 November 2014, coming on as a second-half substitute for goalscorer Taiberson in a 3–1 home win against Palmeiras.

 Ferrareis was definitely promoted to the main squad ahead of the 2016 season, and scored his first senior goal on 8 May of that year in a 3–0 Campeonato Gaúcho home success over Juventude.
 His first top tier goal came on 25 September, but in a 3–1 away loss against Atlético Mineiro; he finished the year with two goals in 24 league appearances, as his side was relegated for the first time ever.